Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Indiana Home Heating Fuel Comparison

-Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in Indiana, used by 2,796,352 or 52% of families.
-The next most popular primary heating fuel for Indiana families is Electricity, used by 1,447,260 homes (27%).
-The rest of the homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Homes have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in Indiana, used by 2,796,352 or 52% of households.
+The next most popular primary heating fuel for Indiana households is Electricity, used by 1,447,260 homes (27%).
+The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Indiana County Residential Primary Home Heating Fuel (in Number of Households)